 China is a great country to travel.
-Around Beijing, there are some cities or towns which are great to visit even if just for a weekend or a couple of days.
+Around Beijing, there are some towns and cities which are great to visit even if just for a weekend or a couple of days.
 Here are some suggestions of where you can go for two or three days:

-is famous for the Terracotta Warriors that were buried with the first emperor of China, Qínshĭhuáng.
-Other interesting sites include the Bànpó site which is remains of one of the earliest settlements in China, and dates back to around 7000 years ago.
-Xī’ān was the capital of numerous dynasties, and the Shănxī Provincial Museum is also the greatest one in the country, and is definitely worth a visit if you are in Xī’ān.
+Xi'an is famous for the Terracotta Warriors that were buried with the first emperor of China, Qínshĭhuáng.
+Other interesting sites include the Bànpó site which remains of one of the earliest settlements in China, and dates back around 7000 years.
+Xī’ān was the capital of numerous dynasties.
+The Shănxī Provincial Museum is also the greatest one in the country, and is definitely worth a visit if you are in Xī’ān.

 Datong is another fine choice for a weekend.
 Although the city itself is one of the most polluted in China (due to the coal mine operating there), there are a couple of nice sites around.
 The Hanging Monastery (悬空寺; Xuánkōngsì) is quite breathtaking as it “hangs” from the side of the cliff, and the Yungang Grottoes (云岗石窟; Yúngăng Shíkū) is one of the three most famous series of caves filled with Buddhist carvings.

 Tianjin is a very big city, but is different from Beijing in many aspects, and as it is close, there is no reason not to pay a visit there, even if only for a day.
 The Yánghuò Shìchăng (market of western commodities) is a nice place to stroll around and buy nice fake antiques.